viveknaidu007/repo-247-Mini-Collection-Management-System/README.md

         Add customers, process payments, and upload Excel files from the dashboard.
         Real-time updates will appear via WebSocket

-## hence this was a symplified version , have to UI and styling and some code structure etc if needed furthur
+## hence this was a symplified version , have to update UI and styling and some code structure etc if needed furthur

 ## in production we can run frontned with dist folder , for backend we can run with docker